-In January 2017, the FASB issued ASU 2017-01, "Clarifying the Definition of a Business".
-The guidance in ASU 2017-01 was issued to provide clarity of the definition of a business with the objective to assist entities in the evaluation of whether a transaction should be accounted for as an acquisition of assets or a business.
-The update is effective for fiscal years beginning after December 15, 2017, and is to be applied on a prospective basis.
-Early adoption is permitted.
-We adopted this guidance for our fiscal year beginning January 1, 2017.
+In May 2017, the FASB issued ASU 2017-09, "Compensation - Stock Compensation: Scope of Modification Accounting."
+The amendment provides guidance about which changes to the terms and conditions of a share-based payment award require an entity to apply the accounting guidance on modifications to share-based payment awards.
+The guidance is effective for interim and annual reporting periods beginning after December 15, 2017.
+We adopted this guidance for our fiscal year beginning January 1, 2018.
 The adoption of this guidance did not have an impact on our consolidated financial statements.